stronnag/mwptools/src/samples/s2n/README.md

 ## Automation

-For running mwp in Win11/WSL-g, the required IP address is the default gateway, this can be automated by using the magic `__MWP_SERIAL_HOST` name is the serial device.
+For running mwp in Win11/WSL-g, the required IP address is the default gateway, this can be automated by using the magic `__MWP_SERIAL_HOST` name in the serial device.

 ```
 mwp -d udp://__MWP_SERIAL_HOST:17071